 ATLAS is SO impressive, and was primarily gin, so that’s a plus.
 This bar has vintage gins on their menu dating back to the 1910’s.
 And, see the box at the top of the photo?
 That is a harness that used to be used by a “wine fairy” to collect bottles for use by the bartenders.
 Brian was highly amused by this video of it in action.

 I think it’s safe to say that I was very happy with this choice – both the bar and my cocktail.
 The current menu is based on the Art Deco period of the 1920’s and 30’s.
-The Rose-Colored Glasses is made with Japanese gin, elderflower, Greek vermouth, Palo Cortado sherry, and orange bitters.
-(Be on the lookout for more photos on my Instagram account.)
+The Rose-Colored Glasses is a mixture of Japanese gin, elderflower, Greek vermouth, Palo Cortado sherry, and orange bitters.
+Pure excellence.

 We were lucky enough to randomly meet Vijay, the founder of Native, at a bar in Bali.
 It was already on our list for our trip to Singapore, but it was nice to have a personal invite to visit.
 They took great care of us when we were there.
-Native is currently ranked 13th in the world for best bars.
+Native is currently ranked the 13th best bar in the world.
 They feature local spirits and foraged ingredients in their drinks which leads to a very unique and special menu.
 The second floor features an in-house lab where they create distillates, kombuchas, bitters, and more.

-From the glassware to the garnishes to the bartop, everything is locally sourced.
+Everything the bar uses is locally sourced and sustainable, including the glassware, spirits, and garnishes.
 This includes the inspiration for the flavors in the cocktails as well.
 We tried most of the current menu because of how delicious and light the drinks are.
 A few favorites, from left to right:

 - Concrete Jungle (nutmeg leaves distillate, wild torch ginger, local mead, spring water, and pepper leaves);